cpmpercussion/EMS-DIYSynth/EMS-DIYSynth-Worksheet.md

 NAND gates on each.

 ICs always need to be powered before they can be used.
-On both of these pin 1 (marked with a dot) is connected to +ve and pin 14 (diagonally opposite) is connected to -ve.
+On both of these pin 14 is connected to +ve and pin 7 (diagonally opposite) is connected to -ve.

 ## Project 0 - set up the breadboard